JoshDoody/fsn/_posts/2016-08-16-how-to-handle-an-unexpected-job-offer.md

 ---
 layout: posts
 title: “Do we have a deal?”
-tagline: How to handle an unexpected job offer
+subhead: How to handle an unexpected job offer
 excerpt: Here's how to be ready for an unexpected job offer so you're not caught off guard.
 categories:
   - negotiate